Hitting the wall

+Without muscle glycogen, it is important to get into second wind without going too fast, too soon nor trying to push through the pain.
+Going too fast, too soon encourages protein metabolism over fat metabolism, and the muscle pain in this circumstance is a result of muscle damage due to a severely low ATP reservoir.

+Protein metabolism occurs through amino acid degradation which converts amino acids into pyruvate, the breakdown of protein to maintain the amino acid pool, the myokinase (adenylate kinase) reaction and purine nucleotide cycle.
+Amino acids are vital to the purine nucleotide cycle as they are precursors for purines, nucleotides, and nucleosides; as well as branch-chained amino acids are converted into glutamate and aspartate for use in the cycle (see Aspartate and glutamate synthesis).
+Severe breakdown of muscle leads to rhabdomyolysis and myoglobinuria.
+Excessive use of the myokinase reaction and purine nucleotide cycle leads to myogenic hyperuricemia.

+In muscle glycogenoses (muscle GSDs), an inborn error of carbohydrate metabolism impairs either the formation or utilization of muscle glycogen.
+As such, those with muscle glycogenoses do not need to do prolonged exercise to experience hitting the wall.
+Instead, signs of exercise intolerance, such as an inappropriate rapid heart rate response to exercise, are experienced from the beginning of activity.

 Etymology, usage, and synonyms

 The term bonk for fatigue is presumably derived from the original meaning "to hit", and dates back at least half a century.
 Its earliest citation in the Oxford English Dictionary is a 1952 article in the Daily Mail.

 The term is used colloquially as a noun ("hitting the bonk") and as a verb ("to bonk halfway through the race").
 The condition is also known to long-distance (marathon) runners, who usually refer to it as "hitting the wall".
 The British may refer to it as "hunger knock," while "hunger bonk" was used by South African cyclists in the 1960s.

 It can also be referred to as "blowing up" or a "weak attack".

 In other languages

 In German, hitting the wall is known as "der Mann mit dem Hammer" ("the man with the hammer"); the phenomenon is thus likened to a man with the hammer coming after the athlete, catching up, and eventually hitting the athlete, causing a sudden drop in performance.

 In French, marathoners in particular use "frapper le mur (du marathon)", literally hitting the (marathon) wall, just like in English.
 One may also hear "avoir un coup de barre" (getting smacked by a bar), which means experiencing sudden, incredible fatigue.
 This expression is used in a wider set of contexts.